esl-epfl/ESL-CGRA-simulator/README.md

 When storing information, the kernel will look for the address specified and write in the corresponding data space the value given.
 If the address is not found, a new line is created containing it.

-When using the `kernel_add_memory` function, overlaps are not considered (i.e. a same memory address might appear more than once in the table, but only the first one will be considered by the simulator -as it will always be found first).
+When using the `kernel_add_memory_region` function, overlaps are not considered (i.e. a same memory address might appear more than once in the table, but only the first one will be considered by the simulator -as it will always be found first).
 Be careful.

-### Inputs

-The `inputs` file need to be filled manually.
-Note that there are as many columns as CGRA columns there are.
-Column 1 of the `inputs` file will be accessed by column 0 of the CGRA, and so on.
-The index increments downwards.

 ### Instructions

 Instruction files can be generated automatically from the output of `SAT-MapIt` or a manually-written assembly file following the same structure, or can be created manually editing the `.csv` file.

-It should the same number of columns as the CGRA and only as many rows as instructions + the header of each instruction.
+It should has the same number of columns as the CGRA and only as many rows as instructions + the header of each instruction.

 Each instruction is composed as follows (for a $2 \times 2$ CGRA):